Coronation Street Live (2010 episode): Origins

 Early episodes of Coronation Street were broadcast live.
 A live episode was produced in December 2000 to celebrate the programme's 40th anniversary.
 As the show's 50th anniversary approached, speculation began to grow as to whether another live edition would be broadcast, particularly after rival soap EastEnders aired its own live edition to celebrate its 25th anniversary on air in February 2010.
 In April 2010, William Roache, who has portrayed Ken Barlow since the show's first episode, said that ITV would not be airing another live edition of Coronation Street, saying, "We're not going to do a live episode, we did that in the Millennium year [the show's 40th anniversary], we don't want to do that again."
 Reflecting upon the 2000 episode in November 2010, Roache said that he was glad when it was over and that "they won't do that again".
-He joked "anyone who said that they enjoyed the live episode are either not telling the truth or they're masochists."
+He joked, "anyone who said that they enjoyed the live episode are either not telling the truth or they're masochists."
 However, on 29 August, actor Keith Duffy said that Coronation Street would air a live episode to celebrate its 50th anniversary, something which was confirmed on 1 September by ITV.
 It was later confirmed that the episode would be aired as part of a week-long celebration of the soap's 50th birthday.
 Phil Collinson, who had only recently taken over as producer, explained:

 I thought we wouldn't go live, but quickly realised we should.
 I think we can deliver the most spectacular piece of live television people have ever seen.
 Coronation Street has such a heritage – the first episodes were filmed that way, and we did it ten years ago.
 My ambition is for the episode to be like a disaster movie with stunts.
 It'll be action-packed.
 I want people to sit at home and think, 'There's no way they did that live, not in a million years!'

 The anniversary was celebrated with a storyline involving an explosion in The Joinery, causing a tram to crash from the viaduct into the Kabin and Corner Shop.
-The storyline was a sign that TV shows now have to strive harder to make an impact, according to producer Phil Collinson.
+According to producer Phil Collinson, the storyline was a sign that TV shows now have to strive harder to make an impact.
 "Television has changed.
 Programmes like Coronation Street have to stand up against massive pieces of event television like Strictly Come Dancing and The X Factor.
 So we had to do something extraordinary.
 When drama pushes the boat out, it has to push it out really far.
 I think the days are over when television drama can sit back and leave it to your imagination.
 We have to compete against those great big juggernauts."
 The tram crashed during an episode broadcast on Monday 6 December, with episodes later that week, including the live episode, depicting the rescues and aftermath.